 Although you can't take your State Pension before your State Pension age, you can delay taking it until a later date.
 If you do start claiming it at a later date, you'll receive a higher income that is equal to the amount of pension you would have got, plus interest.

 Key things to consider

 - By delaying when you take your pension, your pension funds may have grown but there’s a chance they might have gone down in value too.
 It could mean you have less money when you come to take your pension and you may not get back what you put in.
-Charges will also continue to be applied whether or not you withdraw any money from the fund.

 - If you eventually decide to use your pension savings to provide an income, there is no guarantee you will receive more, or even the same amount as if you were doing so now.
 For example, annuity rates may have changed.
 In addition, the income you lose out by delaying, may outweigh any growth on your fund from leaving it where it is.